 Even now when I go on the Pottery Barn site and check my order status, it still shows one of the pieces hasn’t been delivered.
 And it’s been here for seven months!

 So my advice is this.
 Check in on your order status online periodically.
-The build will like be the longest portion (understandably).
+The build will likely be the longest portion (understandably).
 But if you see your items at the delivery center for more than a week and you haven’t been contacted to schedule a delivery, I would call.
 But, keep in mind that ALL items in an ENTIRE order must be at the delivery center before they will delivery since you only paid one delivery fee.

 I also want to make it clear that while I continue to have issues in this area, I find they are manageable.
 Since the sectional order, I have ordered two other large pieces of furniture from Pottery Barn.
 There was an issues there with delivery (one piece got left behind).
-BUT, I am never disappointed in the quality of the product, so it keeps me coming back and ordering from them.
+BUT, I am never disappointed in the amazing quality of the product, so it keeps me coming back and ordering from them.
 I still recommend their furniture, but I also just want to set realistic expectations if you decided to order one.

 By far the biggest gripe I have about our Pottery Barn sectional was the customer service I received upon delivery.

 A little back story.
 I ordered the sofa on January my own online during the buy more, save more sale because I knew exactly what I wanted.
 Upon arrival, the delivery guys (who are always excellent!!) realized that the middle section of the sectional was built with shorter feet than the two sides.
 It was dramatic enough (about two inches) that they couldn’t hook the sectional components together.